Posters at the Capitol

 causes COVID-19, the need to identify antiviral agents for disinfection purposes has

-Chlorine dioxide gas has previously been identified as an antibacterial agent with
+dramatically increased.
+Chlorine dioxide gas has previously been identified as an

-model system, preliminary studies used the double-layer agar plaque assay technique
+studies used the double-layer agar plaque assay technique to evaluate

 the antiviral activity of chlorine dioxide gas.
 Results revealed up to a six-log (99.9999%)